 \[ \begin{align} \frac{df}{dt} = F\left[f\left(t\right)\right], & {} & f_0 = f_0 \end{align} \]

-fulfilled.
-So-called Runge-Kutta procedures are based on calculating several values for $df/dt$ and superimposing them in such a way that as many terms of the Taylor series as possible are covered.
+So-called Runge-Kutta methods are based on computing several values for $df/dt$ and superimposing them in such a way that as many terms of the Taylor series as possible are covered.

 The Taylor expansion of $f$ is